 I don’t wear much make up on a daily basis and the mascara I use washes off with water, so, of an evening, I generally just cleanse (or double cleanse) using Avene Eau Thermale Extremely Gentle Cleanser.
 However, I’ve found that this cleanser won’t remove heavy make-up, so if I’m wearing more make-up than usual I’ll remove it with Bio Derma’s Sensibio H2) Micellar Water Cleanser (a beauty classic) on a re-usable facial pad before cleansing.

 A new addition to my routine has been a serum and I recently tried Estee Lauder’s Advanced Night Repair Serum after hearing Eleanor Pendleton, founder of Gritty Pretty, talking about it on this episode of Offline the podcast.
-It’s definitely a beauty splurge and I’ve only used it for a few months (I actually need to re-stock it at present) but it’s a product I’ve enjoyed so far.
-It made my skin feel more hydrated and I’d splash out on it again.
+It’s definitely a beauty splurge and I’ve only used it for a few months, but it’s a product I’ve enjoyed so far and definitely made my skin feel more hydrated.
+Although I’d splash out on it again, I haven’t restocked it so far because of the price – I see it more as a beauty treat for me to invest in, once in a while, as opposed to a regular beauty staple in my routine.
 I then apply La Roche Posay, Toleriane Ultra Nuit’s moisturiser.
 In winter, if my skin is dry, I’ll sometimes use Triology’s Organic Rosehip oil before bed.